amitofsk/dandy/docs/Dandy.md

 Now we're ready to write our first MicroPython program that will run on the RPi.
 We'll use the Mu IDE, so open it now.
 Adafruit has written a nice [CircuitPython tutorial.](https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython/overview)

-<br><br>
 This step requires some libraries for interacting with the hardware, so you can't use IDLE or a text editor unless you manually download those libraries.
 If you don't want to use Mu, Thonny is another IDE option that has the needed libraries.
 This tutorial, however, uses Mu.

 Click on the `Mode` button and select `CircuitPython` to tell the Mu IDE that you will be programming in CircuitPython.
 You should now see `CircuitPython` on the lower right of the MU IDE window.

 The middle of the Mu IDE is a text editor where you can enter your code.
-Below that is a windowcalled the [REPL](https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython/circuitpython-programming-basics) terminal, short for Read, Evaluate, Print, and Loop.
+The section below is called the [REPL](https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython/circuitpython-programming-basics) terminal, short for Read, Evaluate, Print, and Loop.

 You can type individual MicroPython instructions in the REPL terminal.
 They will be evaluated on the microcontroller.
 If they contain any print statements, the microcontroller will send the message serially via the USB cable, and you will see the result in the REPL terminal.